erose/recipes/chiptole_cilantro_lime_rice.md

   * 1 cup long grain white rice
   * 2 cups water

-Sautee the rice in oil until almost translucent.
+Sautee the rice in oil.

 Add water, bring to a boil.